 The rates for common fuels can be entered in the 'Rates for Common Fuels' section.
-These fuels include electricity, fuel oil, natural gas, propane, wood, coal, biomass (excluding wood and wood pellets) and water.
+These fuels include electricity, fuel oil, natural gas (now in therms for GLD2014), propane, wood, coal, biomass (excluding wood and wood pellets) and water.
 Although water is not a fuel, it is consumed in some HVAC systems (such as cooling towers) and therefore is included here for financial modeling purposes.